Why do most retail digital transformations fail?

 CEO and Founder, Specira AI

-Nicolas founded Specira AI to help enterprise teams specify complex software systems with clarity and precision, eliminating the 70-90% of requirements that are lost between business vision and development.
+With 25 years in enterprise software delivery, Nicolas founded Specira AI to help enterprise teams specify complex software systems with clarity and precision, eliminating the 70-90% of requirements that are lost between business vision and development.
 He previously led digital transformation at consulting firms and as a Chief Technology Officer.